rpetit3/sizemeup/README.md

 users of Bactopia to use `teton` + `sizemeup` to easily mix species within their runs.
 In other words, `siuzemeup` was built to support the Bactopia workflow (_but you can use it for whatever!_).

 As for the name, I wanted something fun and catchy.
-It's a simple tool TO retrieve the genome size of a given species name, so, I thought "sizemeup" would work!
+It's a simple tool to retrieve the genome size of a given species name, so, I thought "sizemeup" would work!

 ## Funding